 - Error Detection and Hiding - Disguises error messages sent by the server

 API Consumption management/control is provided by DM-APIM with the following capabilities:

 - A backend rate limit can be defined.
-This is separate from the API's rate limiting policy.
-This ensures that the backend resources are not overloaded
+This is separate from the API's rate limiting policy and ensures that the backend resources are not overloaded.

 - To track usage of external APIs against consumption quotas based on API call limits, a usage policy can be attached to the API and the gateway will ensure that the usage is limited to the defined limit

 - Consumption management features work based on total consumption across a distributed deployment.
 The product architecture includes a network-centric global counter that maintains count across distributed gateway deployment.